ZOUKaifeng/FacialExpressionGeneration/README.md

 | ------------- | ------------- | ------------- |
 | <img  src="Results/happy.gif"  /> | <img src="Results/surprise.gif"  /> |  <img src="Results/angry.gif"  /> |
 ### Rendered Example
-We apply the expression based on landmarks on a neutral mesh by ICP and RBF.
-The results of three method are shown below:
+We apply the expression based on landmarks on a neutral mesh by ICP and RBF.<br> The results of three method are shown below:
 | Model|Happy  | Surprise |  Angry |
 | ------------- | ------------- | ------------- | -------------------|